 There are several universities in non-English speaking countries that offer study abroad opportunities.
-In the East, you can check out the American University in Beirut, the National University of Singapore, or the American University in Sharjah (UAE) to name a few.
-In Europe, you might look at the American University of Paris or the American University in Bulgaria.
+In the East, you can check out the American University in Beirut or the American University in Sharjah (UAE).
+In Europe, you might look at the American University of Paris.
 These universities are international and have students from all over the world.

 Be inspired by the local scenes and cultures to write your next great poem or short story, or you might discover some author in English translation that you weren’t familiar with.

 Final thoughts on studying abroad as an English major

 Studying abroad was one of the best educational experiences I had, and I advise you to take your chances and make studying abroad a priority.
 You never know what insights you might gain or what you might learn about literature and yourself.

 It’s easy for English majors to get caught up in the literary works and worlds of others, but it’s important to go on your own adventures too.
 Take some time to live the type of life that inspires the novels and literature you’ve been reading and studying.
 Get out from behind your books and computer screens and embrace the real world.